ryan-holder/Craft-Beer-Store/README.md

 # Craft Beer Store

+A fully-responsive and cross-browser compatible React application with cart/checkout functionality for the front-end of an online store.

-Front-end application of an online store, created to practice React and React Router.
+*Created to learn/practice React and React Router